Taritsyn/AutoprefixerHost/src/AutoprefixerHost/readme.txt

    =============
    RELEASE NOTES
    =============
+   1. No longer supports a .NET 6;
-   Added support for the Autoprefixer version 10.4.20.0.
+   2. Added support for .NET 8.

    ============
    PROJECT SITE